 In 2000, she obtained a National Higher Diploma in Fine Art at PE Technicon (now the NNMU).
 A decade ago she started working with rubber and particularly repurposed rubber inner-tubes, and in 2012 she added embroidery to her list of preferred media.

 Her first solo exhibition called Siembamba – let’s play pretend in 2004 was held at the João Ferreira Gallery in Cape Town, and since then, she was part of several group and solo exhibitions.
-Her recent solo exhibition, which opened on the 17th of April 2021, was hosted by Deepest Darkest Art Gallery in Cape Town.
+Her next solo exhibition, is scheduled to open on 21 July 2022, at .MContemporary Gallery in Sydney, Australia .

 Taute was a finalist in 2004 for the ABSA l’Atelier exhibition and a nominee for the Fiesta awards in 2012, 2015 and 2017.
 She received the Kanna Award for best visual art production at the 2014 KKNK Arts Festival for her solo exhibition called Rubber ever after.
 In 2017 she represented South Africa at the Museum Rijswijk Textile Biennale in the Netherlands.